Why do we need this research?

 What difference will this project make?

 Our researchers hope to find differences between urine samples from women who develop gestational diabetes and those who don’t.
-If successful, it could eventually lead to a urine test to diagnose the condition at an early stage.
-This could mean that women at risk of gestational diabetes get the treatment they need as early as possible, to prevent any complications for themselves and their baby.
+If successful, it may eventually be possible to develop a urine test to diagnose the condition at an early stage.
+This could mean that women at risk of gestational diabetes get the treatment they need as early as possible, helping to prevent any complications for themselves and their baby.